SamEdwardes/hello-world-dash-app/README.md

 pip install gunicorn
 ```

 *I originally used conda to install the libraries but for some reason that resulted in deployment errors.
-When using pip to install everything worked"
+When using pip to install everything worked.*

 Save the requirements using pip and conda